the5teven/SME/README.md

 # Simulated Method of Embeddings (SME)

-This repository contains a preliminary presentation of the **Simulated Method of Embeddings (SME)** — a contrastive learning-based approach to structural estimation in economics.
+This repository contains a preliminary presentation of the **Simulated Method of Embeddings (SME), a contrastive learning-based approach to structural estimation in economics.
 The method does not require likelihood functions or moment conditions and builds on recent advances in representation learning.

 This draft outlines:
 - The SME estimator formulation